big-data-for-humans/AzureAutomationTools/docs/PackageManagement/Set-AatPackageOption.md

 ```

 ### -AssetsFileName

-The name of the file to use for assets
+The name of the default file to use for assets.

 ```yaml
 Type: String